pascallaliberte/sharpen.page/_posts/2020-06-12-hero-journey-metaphor-multi-outcome-products.md

   The Hero's Journey is this story-telling pattern where the hero overcomes a struggle.
 Your product aims to resolve a struggle, but what you might be missing is how you can catch and serve those for whom your product is not yet a fit, and offer to help on their Journey anyway.
 ---

-In the [previous article, we looked at logology.co][logology], an AI-powered, self-serve logo-selection app.
+In this [other article][logology], we looked at logology.co, an AI-powered, self-serve logo-selection app.

 My main feedback to the app's creators was to **turn the product into a multi-outcome offering**.